TheCakeIsNaOH/choco-remixer/README.md

 - Add license to files
 - Add support for internalizing package icons
 - Comment based help for all public functions, specifically in Edit-InstallChocolateyPackage (platyps?)
-- Module metadata creation, module install, other scripts
+- Module metadata creation, module install, other helper scripts
 - Switch so invoke-internalizechocopkg can be run with a single chocolatey package

 ## Long term TODOs